smaremanda/add-in-docs/how-to/format-tables-in-add-ins-for-excel.md

 You can work with formatting in two ways:

-- The first time your add-in writes data to a selection or binding, by specifying the optional  _cellFormat_ or _tableOptions_ parameters in the _options_ object passed to the[Document.setSelectedDataAysnc](http://msdn.microsoft.com/en-us/library/998f38dc-83bd-4659-a759-4758c632a6ef%28Office.15%29.aspx) or[Binding.setDataAsync](http://msdn.microsoft.com/en-us/library/6a59bb6d-40b6-4a95-9b98-d70d4616de09%28Office.15%29.aspx) methods.
+- The first time your add-in writes data to a selection or binding, by specifying the optional  _cellFormat_ or _tableOptions_ parameters in the _options_ object passed to the [Document.setSelectedDataAysnc](http://msdn.microsoft.com/en-us/library/998f38dc-83bd-4659-a759-4758c632a6ef%28Office.15%29.aspx) or [Binding.setDataAsync](http://msdn.microsoft.com/en-us/library/6a59bb6d-40b6-4a95-9b98-d70d4616de09%28Office.15%29.aspx) methods.

 - After you initially set formatting, you can [clear or update formatting](#FormatTablesInApps_UpdatingClearing) using one of the new methods dedicated to that purpose.